scherersoftware/cake-cktools/README.md

 ##Sort table fields with SortableBehavior
 CkTools provides a behavior that allows manipulation of the (displayed) order of the records of a table.
 If you change the position of one field, the behavior will automatically change all the other fields' positions accordingly.
 To manipulate the positions you can use an ordinary form field or for example the Cake Frontend Bridge to enable js-based drag-and-drop interaction in the browser UI.

+##Strict Passwords with StrictPasswordBehavior
+Active the strict password requirements by setting the StrictPasswordBehavior in UsersTable
+$this->addBehavior('CkTools.StrictPassword');

 ####Usage
 Add the SortableBehavior to the Table you want to use it in: